martijnboland/MvcPaging/README.md

 ###Important information for ASP.NET 5 / MVC 6 users

-This library doesn't support the new ASP.NET 5 (vnext) model.
+This library doesn't support ASP.NET 5.
 Go to https://github.com/joeaudette/cloudscribe.Web.Pagination for the logical successor of this library.
+Thanks Joe for the effort!

 ###Usage (Razor / pseudo code):